Amjad Kalaf: Al-Shorta (2010–2016)

 Kalaf scored goals in four consecutive matches between round 2 to round 5 of the 2010–11 Iraqi Premier League.
 On 5 February, Kalaf scored the winning goal against defending champions Duhok, and four days later he scored a brace in a 3–1 win over eventual runners-up of the league, Erbil.
 Kalaf suffered a serious injury which kept him out for months, and in his absence Al-Shorta's results plummeted as they went on a run of 1 win in 12 matches.
-This led to Al-Shorta finding themselves in a battle to avoid being relegated to the Iraq Division One for the first time in their history.
+This led to Al-Shorta finding themselves in a battle to avoid being relegated to the Iraqi First Division League for the first time in their history.
 Kalaf was substituted on in the second half against Samarra on 1 July and scored within a few minutes to put Al-Shorta 1–0 up in a match they eventually won 3–1.
 In the final match of the season against Al-Naft, Al-Shorta needed a victory to avoid relegation.
-Al-Shorta won the match 2–0 with Kalaf scoring both of Al-Shorta's goals in the game to save them from drop.
+Al-Shorta won the match 2–0 with Kalaf scoring both of Al-Shorta's goals in the game to save them from the drop.
 For the second time in his career, Kalaf was Al-Shorta's top scorer for the season with 11 goals, despite being injured for a large period of it.

 In Al-Shorta's first match of the 2011–12 season, a 0–0 draw against Al-Sinaah, Kalaf wore the captain's armband because the club's captain Ali Hussein Jalil and the vice-captain Fareed Majeed were both not playing.
-Therefore, Kalaf set a new record for the youngest player ever to captain Al-Shorta in a match at just 20 years old.
+Therefore, Kalaf set a new record for the youngest player ever to captain Al-Shorta in a match at just 20 years old (this record was broken by Dhurgham Ismail in 2012).
 Kalaf was Al-Shorta's top scorer for the second season in a row, again with 11 goals, with his team finishing seventh in the league table.
 Al-Zawraa manager Radhi Shenaishil and Al-Shorta manager Mohammed Tabra both voted for Kalaf in their Team of the Season selections, but Kalaf did not make the final team chosen by Al-Batal magazine.